directus/v8-archive/README.md

 Directus is an open-source suite of software that provides an instant API wrapper for SQL databases and an intuitive Admin App for non-technical users to manage that content.
 It's like a safe, friendly, and super-powered "database client" (eg: _PHP-my-Admin_ or _Sequel Pro_).
 Created in 2004, our premium platform powers hundreds-of-thousands of data-driven applications around the world.
 With our JSON API, webhooks, and complete control over where and how your content is used — what will you build with Directus?

-* The **[Directus API](https://github.com/directus/api)** wraps any new or existing SQL database with RESTful JSON endpoints for connecting content anywhere: websites, native apps, wearables, IoT devices, kiosks, or anything else! ([API Reference](https://docs.directus.io/api/reference.html))
+* **[Directus API](https://github.com/directus/api)** — Wraps any new or existing SQL database with RESTful JSON endpoints for connecting content anywhere: websites, native apps, wearables, IoT devices, kiosks, or anything else! ([API Reference](https://docs.directus.io/api/reference.html))
-* The **[Directus Admin App](https://github.com/directus/app)** is a friendly admin interface built with Vue.js that works in conjunction with our API to allow non-technical users to manage database content and digital assets. ([User Guide](https://docs.directus.io/guides/user-guide.html))
+* **[Directus Admin App](https://github.com/directus/app)** — A friendly admin interface built with Vue.js that works in conjunction with our API to allow non-technical users to manage database content and digital assets. ([User Guide](https://docs.directus.io/guides/user-guide.html))
-* The **[Directus Suite](https://github.com/directus/directus)** is a package that combines our API, Admin App, and all dependencies for quick and easy installation on most servers. ([Docs](https://docs.directus.io))
+* **[Directus Suite](https://github.com/directus/directus)** A package that combines our API, Admin App, and all dependencies for quick and easy installation on most servers. ([Docs](https://docs.directus.io))

 <p>&nbsp;</p>